-Operation: Invoke the MVS router to perform authorization checking using the standard form, for a non-VSAM data set residing on the volume pointed to by register 8.
+Operation: Invoke the MVS router to perform authorization checking using the standard form, for a non-VSAM data set pointed to by register 8.
 Register 7 points to the data set name and the RACF user is requesting the highest level of control over the data set.
 The "RACF-indicated" bit in the data set's DSCB is on.